 Two months before the end of the program the thesis should be sent to two external reviewers for admission to the Defence.
 The reviewers are Italian or foreign researchers selected ad-hoc for each student.
 At the end of the program, students, in groups of two-four, will defend their thesis in front of an external committee.

-Classes and other activities
+Organization of Classes across the three years and other activities

 Classes have to main general objectives: